mas-bandwidth/netcode/STANDARD.md

     [sequence number] (variable length 1-8 bytes)
     [per-packet type data] (variable length according to packet type)

-The prefix byte encodes both the packet type and the number of bytes in the variable length sequence number.
 The low 4 bits of the prefix byte contain the packet type.
 The high 4 bits contain the number of bytes for the sequence number in the range [1,8].

 The sequence number is encoded by omitting high zero bytes.
-For example, a sequence number of 1000 is 0x3E8 in hex and requires only three bytes to send its value.
-Therefore, the high 4 bits of the prefix byte are 3 and the sequence data written to the packet is:
+For example, a sequence number of 1000 is 0x000003E8 in hex and requires only three bytes to send its value.
+Therefore, the high 4 bits of the prefix byte is 3 and the sequence data written to the packet is:

     0x8,0xE,0x3